 It’s the feeling of butterflies fluttering in the stomach.

-This desire to move away and see something new is something that’s becoming normal for millennials around the globe.
+This desire to move away and see something new is becoming normal for millennials around the globe.
 An HSBC study surveyed more than 27,000 expats from 100 countries about why they’re choosing to ditch their home countries.

 They found that millennials are willing to say goodbye to their hometown friends and decline offers from local colleges.
 Why?
 Because they want to experience a new perspective.

 Here are four reasons why millennials are choosing to leave their comfort zones to study elsewhere.

 Most millennials balance the need for education with intense wanderlust, which is a desire and lust for wandering.